EdyTheCow/docker-whmcs/whmcs-dokploy/README.md

 1. Navigate to `Create service > Compose` fill out name, select server, etc.
 2. Navigate to tab `Raw` and copy / paste the contents of `whmcs-dokploy/docker-compose.yml`, click `Save`
 3. Navigate to `Environment` tab and copy / paste the contents of `whmcs-dokploy/.env`.
 Fill out all of the variables.
-You can leave `TRAEFIK_SUBNET` empty for now.
+You can change `TRAEFIK_SUBNET` later on.
 Click `Save`
 4. Navigate to `Domains` tab, click `Add Domain` (your domain has to be pointing at the IP of server you selected earlier when creating service).
 Select these values:

 | Field             | Value                         |